hyperledger/besu-docs/.github/ISSUE_TEMPLATE/content_issue.md

 <!--
 **IMPORTANT: this is only for reporting documentation content issues.**

-- Report Besu software issus on https://github.com/hyperledger/besu repos.
+- Report Besu software issues at https://github.com/hyperledger/besu/issues.
 - Report doc tool issues using the "Doc tool bug report" template.

-**Before filling a bug**, did you try to search in this doc search field? -->
+**Before creating a bug**, have you tried using the search field in the documentation to find what you're looking for?
+-->

 ## Describe the bug